nimajo/PyTest-Project-with-refactored-Pythons-and-Ladders/README.md

 The purpose of this project is to conduct Unit Testing using PyTest on a previous Python project of mine named 'Pythons & Ladders' to practise QA Analysis skills.
 The previous project contained beginner-level Python code with a lack of functions; the code has been refactored to be modular, clean and testable.
 The previous version will still be available on my GitHub to showcase the differences.

+To run the board game, please use 'main.py'.

 Dice Roll Unit Test